The Wall Tour (1980–1981): Background

-Discord in the band
+Discord

 On tour, relations between Gilmour, Mason, Waters and Richard Wright were at an all-time low: their four Winnebagos were parked in a circle with the doors facing away from the centre; an isolated Waters used his own vehicle to arrive at each venue and stayed in separate hotels from Gilmour, Mason and Wright.
 Despite having left the band upon completion of the album, Wright agreed to complete the tour as a salaried musician, and consequently ended up being the only member of the group who made any money from the venture.
 "I did not just want to walk out on this great thing I'd been working on," he recalled.
 "I just decided I'd go out and play my best, possibly with the hope that, if it worked out, [Waters'] decision to have me out could have been reverted."

 Concert film

 The idea to include live concert footage of any significant length for The Wall film was dropped shortly before the final shows took place.
 There are conflicting statements regarding the professionally filmed footage.
 It had been widely believed that 'the wrong type of film' had been used and the results were dark and murky.
 Mark Fisher, partly responsible for designing the show said the footage was: 'very dark and horrible and boring and should be burned'.
 Alan Parker himself said: '[the filming of the shows were] five blown opportunities'.
-These rumours were partially scotched when the Channel 4 documentary 'Behind the Wall' (2000) used perfectly clear footage from the 1981 concerts.
-27 February and 9 August 1980 concerts were shot on videotape.
+These rumours were partially scotched when the Channel 4 documentary 'Behind the Wall' (2000) used perfectly clear master videotape footage from the Earls Court 1980 concerts, as well as pristine film footage from the Earls Court 1981 concerts.
+27 February, 6-7-8-9 August 1980 concerts were shot on videotape, while 13-14-15-16-17 June 1981 were shot on Eastman 125T film stock, using Panavision (anamorphic) Panaflex Gold cameras.
+These cameras can be seen in various photographs from the June 1981 leg.
+Attempts to brighten up the show for the film were successful, however the ISO for the filming was too low, thus Parker deeming the footage "a waste".
 David Gilmour has stated in an interview that only three tracks were captured on film:

+However, this is referring to the studio productions for the 1982 movie; shortly before the June 1981 leg ended, the band had come to the realization that they would need close-ups of the musicians on-stage.
+To solve this, they recreated the Earls Court concert stage at Pinewood Studios for the sole purpose of shooting close-ups.
+They did several takes of "The Happiest Days of Our Lives"; "Another Brick in The Wall pt.
+2"; "Mother"; and "Hey You".
+The reason that they chose to do the close-ups in a studio as opposed to the live shows is due to the fact that they didn't want the cameras on the stage to distract the audience.
+The close-ups presented in official teasers from 1981 are from the studio session.